L00148698-tasha/Project_23_Mushroom/README.md

 Machine Learning Research for Mushroom Habitat Suitability

 Steps in the process:
-1: Uploas the occurrence data
+1: Upload the occurrence data